Add support for a new spot price

 This provides alignment on what the current sources are being used as truth for monitoring.

-Submitting the feed or edits first to Fetch's Github is also recommended.
 This way everyone can update accordingly and keep the network safe and you won't risk being disputed when submitting new or edited data to Mainnet.